nicky-nym/nicky-nym.github.io/pages/cities.md

 Building good urban infrastructure, including transportation infrastructure, is extremely expensive.
 But in a city with good transportation infrastructure, the value created by the transportation infrastructure far exceeds the cost of the infrastructure.

 * **Value created**
-  * Real estate values are higher in parts of the city that are closer to transit stations, and when new tranist stations open the real estate values nearby rise.
+  * Real estate values are higher in parts of the city that are closer to transit stations, and when new transit stations open the real estate values nearby rise.
-  * For example, when the new 2nd Avenue subway line in New York was built, property values along the subway corrider rose by 10% relative to the rest of the Upper East Side.
+  * For example, when the new 2nd Avenue subway line in New York was built, property values along the subway corridor rose by 10% relative to the rest of the Upper East Side.
 It is estimated that total value of all that residential and commercial real estate rose by an additional $7 billion as a result of the subway line being built.[^jaffe]
   * When the San Francisco Bay Area BART system built their Fremont extension, home values near the new station outpaced home values further away by a margin of about 9% to 15%, which amounted to an additional windfall of about $100,000 to $200,000 per home for all the homes within 2 miles of the new station, for an aggregate value of about $1.7 billion.
   * This is true not just for transit stations, but for any sort of access to transportation.
 For example, in Manhattan, corner lots are significantly more valuable than mid-block lots, and lots close proximity to Broadway also have higher values.[^manhattan]